okstate-library/docs/carpentries/pre-workshop.md

 - Make sure coffee and donuts are good to go.
 - Designate someone to bring green and red sticky notes.
 - Get guest Wifi credentials
+- One last call for helpers if there are not enough.
 - Arrange parking permits.
 - Reach out the non-OSU participants with parking instructions.